Chapter 4: I: Ashtaroth

 “Sese, are you all right?”
 Dashel’s honest, brotherly concern was like a blanket held out to wrap around him, but it wasn’t enough to reorient Ashtaroth in his confusion.

 “Yes, sorry.
 I think I need to lie down,” Ashtaroth managed.
 He smiled, but Dashel was still frowning at him.
 Ashtaroth rubbed his arm.
 “You didn’t see a girl in here, did you?
-She was about thirteen, with yellow hair.”
+She was about thirteen, with brown hair.”

 Dashel stared at him dumbly a moment, then shook his head.
 “No, Sese.”